SQream/sqream_docs/operational_guides/creating_or_cloning_a_storage_cluster.rst

 ****************************************
 When SQream DB is installed, it comes with a default storage cluster.
 This guide will help if you need a fresh storage cluster or a separate copy of an existing storage cluster.

-Creating a New Storage Cluster
+Creating a new storage cluster
 =====================================

 SQream DB comes with a CLI tool, :ref:`sqream_storage_cli_reference`.
 This tool can be used to create a new empty storage cluster.